TritonDataCenter/sdc-headnode/README.md

 ```

 Features are generally used to enable the conditional inclusion of particular
-sets of build artifacts, depending on the type of build: e.g.,
+sets of build artifacts, depending on the type of build.
-`"headnode-debug"` includes a DEBUG build of the operating system, and
-`"headnode-joyent"` includes

 #### Conditional Artifact Inclusion